simioyin222/JS-WEB-APP/README.md

 - Web Browsers' DOM API

 ## Detailed Description:
-The Programming Language Estimator uses a set of  5 questions to gauge a persons interests, such as their preference for web development vs. app development, their thoughts on machine learning, their learning style, and more.
+The Programming Language Estimator uses a set of  5 questions to gauge a persons interests.
 Based on their responses, the application suggests a programming language that aligns with their input.

 ## Setup/Installation Instructions:
 1. Clone the repository to your local machine.